PriyaranjanKS/FusionDevBlogs/Production/2024-08-03-Copilot-AI-Prompt.md

 ![New Copilot](\images\10_CopilotAIPrompt\1_4.png)

 This will take us to the page where we can:
-1. **Describe the copilot functionality and provide any specific instructions**.
+1. **Describe** the copilot functionality and provide any specific instructions.
 2. **Click on Create** to provision the copilot.
 ![Provision Copilot](\images\10_CopilotAIPrompt\2.png)